ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_clouds.rst

 Overview
 --------

-Two recipes are available to evaluate cloud climatologies from CMIP models.
+Four recipes are available to evaluate cloud climatologies from CMIP models.

+1) recipe_clouds_bias.yml computes climatologies and create map plots of multi-model mean, mean bias, absolute bias and relative bias simular to IPCC AR5 (ch.
+9) fig. 9.2 a/b/c (Flato et al., 2013).

+2) recipe_clouds_ipcc.yml computes multi-model mean bias and zonal means similar to IPCC AR5 (ch.
+9) fig. 9.5 (Flato et al., 2013).

-1) Recipe recipe_lauer13jclim.yml computes the climatology and interannual variability of climate relevant cloud variables such as cloud radiative forcing (CRE), liquid water path (lwp), cloud amount (clt), and total precipitation (pr) reproducing some of the evaluation results of Lauer and Hamilton (2013).
+3) Recipe recipe_lauer13jclim.yml computes the climatology and interannual variability of climate relevant cloud variables such as cloud radiative forcing (CRE), liquid water path (lwp), cloud amount (clt), and total precipitation (pr) reproducing some of the evaluation results of Lauer and Hamilton (2013).
 The